cisagov/ScubaGear/baselines/powerbi.md

 The SCBs were informed by materials produced by the following organizations:

 - Center for Internet Security (CIS)
 - Internet Engineering Task Force (IETF)
 - Mandiant
 - Microsoft
 - U.S. Defense Information Systems Agency (DISA)
-- U.S. National Institute of Standards (NIST)
+- U.S. National Institute of Standards and Technology (NIST)
 - U.S. Office of Management and Budget (OMB)

 The cross-agency collaboration and partnerships developed during this initiative serve as an example for solving complex problems faced by the federal government.
 CISA also thanks the Cybersecurity Innovation Tiger Team (CITT) for its leadership and the following federal agencies that provided input during the development of the baselines: